optimizely/objective-c-sdk/README.md

 	```ARMv7s```
 	```ARM64```</pre>

-The universal framework for tvOS includes build for the following architectures:<pre>
+The universal framework for tvOS includes builds for the following architectures:<pre>
 	```x86_64```
 	```ARM64```</pre>